jarviscanada/jarvis_data_eng_AdrianZaia/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_AdrianZaia/tree/master/core_java)]:

   - Grep App: Developed a Java application that functions similarly to the grep command in Linux.
 This application takes in a user inputted regex and searches for that same regex pattern in a given directory and then outputs the lines, matching the input, to an output file.
-The app itself was written on Java and has Stream API implemented for better memory usage.
+The app itself was written on Java 8 and made on Visual Studio Code.
   - JDBC: In-Progress